Spread of the corona virus in TajikistanCurrently: 0.5 new infections per day per 100,000 inhabitants

 The medical care provided by doctors and hospitals in Tajikistan is above average, but is not as good as the average within the EU.
 The country provides 4.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
 For example, only about 25 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.